Campus Master Plan

 The Campus Master Plan includes the following elements:

-- Expanded Fairbanks Hall and The U Center
+- Expanded Fairbanks Hall and The U Center (including a second gymnasium)

 - New arts building (including a 500 person auditorium and additional classroom space)